 Kale needs only 15-20 minutes in the oven.
 That’s enough time for the leaves to get tender and just a bit crisp on the edges.

 Toss the roasted vegetables with sweet and tangy pomegranate molasses and pile them into the roasted squash halves.
 Set the stuffed roasted squash halves on a baking tray and heat them in the oven.

 If you want to prepare this this ahead, you can roast everything in advance and assemble it the next day and reheat.
 Be sure to let the veggies get to room temperature before reheating, so you don’t have to overcook them to get them warm.

 Cheers to healthy and delicious!

-- Squash halves
+- For the Squash